-Force Description Specification for use at sea sea level Description in forecast State of sea Probable height of waves for use at sear Mean Limits /knots /ms -1 /knots /ms -1 in iorecast or sea /metres 9 Strong gale High waves.
+Description Specification for use at sea Equivalent speed at 10 metres above sea level Description State Probable height of Force Mean Limits in forecast of sea waves /knots /ms -1 /knots /ms -1 /metres 9 Strong gale High waves.
 Dense streaks of foam along the direction of the wind.
 Crests of waves begin to topple, tumble and roll over.
 Spray may affect visibility 44 22.6 41 to 47 20.8 to 24.4 Severe gale Very high 7.0 (10.0) 10 Storm Very high waves with long over-hanging crests.
 The resulting foam, in great patches, is blown in dense white streaks along the direction of the wind.
 On the whole the surface of the sea takes on a white appearance.
 The 'tumbling' of the sea becomes heavy and shock-like.
 Visibility affected 52 26.4 48 to 55 24.5 to 28.4 Storm Very high 9.0 (12.5) 11 Violent storm Exceptionally high waves (small and medium-sized ships might be for a time lost behind the waves).
 The sea is completely covered with long white patches of foam lying along the direction of the wind.
 Everywhere the edges of the wave crests are blown into froth.
 Visibility affected 60 30.5 56 to 63 28.5 to 32.6 Violent storm Phenomenal 11.5 (16.0) 12 Hurricane The air is filled with foam and spray.
 Sea completely white with driving spray; visibility very seriously affected - - 64 and over 32.7 and over Hurricane force Phenomenal 14.0 (-)

-\These columns are a guide to show roughly what may be expected in the open sea, remote from land.
+These columns are a guide to show roughly what may be expected in the open sea, remote from land.
 Figures in brackets indicate the probable maximum height of waves.
 In enclosed waters, or when near land with an offshore wind, wave heights will be smaller and the waves steeper.